hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 If you are unsure of what your key's name is, you can use `xev` or `wev` to find that information.

-If you want to bind by a keycode, you can just input it in the KEY position with a `code:` prefix, e.g.:
+If you want to bind by a keycode, you can put it in the KEY position with a `code:` prefix, e.g.:

 ```ini